Managing CSID in Pediatric Patients

 - Dehydration.
 Pediatric patients with CSID are at a high risk of becoming dangerously dehydrated, caused by large losses of body water through chronic diarrhea and vomiting.
 However, reports by parents about diarrhea, vomiting, or decreased oral intake are not sufficient to identify dehydration.
 Instead, a physical examination that includes determining capillary refill time (CRT) is a more objective measure of potential dehydration.
 A CRT of more than two seconds is a red flag that merits further investigation.5,6 In infants, CRT is measured on the sternum; in older children, it is measured from a finger or arm held at heart level.5 Other signs of dehydration include abnormal skin turgor, the absence of tears, dry mucous membranes, general ill appearance, sunken eyes, and an abnormal respiratory pattern.
 Skin turgor can be assessed by pinching the skin on the lateral abdominal wall, level with the umbilicus.5 Heart rate and respiratory rate can be compared to age-specific normative values to identify any abnormalities.

 - Family history.
-Congenital Sucrase-Isomaltase Deficiency was initially thought to be a homozygous recessive disorder; however, it is often caused by compound heterozygous genetic variants.1 In addition, there are reports of symptomatic heterozygous carriers.
-If a pediatric patient has CSID, siblings and one or both parents may also benefit from CSID screening and interventions.
+Congenital Sucrase-Isomaltase Deficiency was initially thought to be a homozygous recessive disorder; however, CSID symptoms can occur in individuals who are carriers of compound heterozygous or heterozygous variants.1 If a pediatric patient has CSID, siblings and one or both parents may also benefit from CSID screening and interventions.

 - Grummer-Strawn LM, Reinold C, Krebs NF; Centers for Disease Control and Prevention.
 Use of the World Health Organization and CDC growth charts for children aged 0-59 months in the United States.
 MMWR Recomm Rep. 2010;59(RR-9);1-15.